variejs/docs/directory-structure.md

 #### The Store Directory

-This directory contains all the Vuex stores , you should use the `$ varie make:store {StoreName}` to create these stores.
+This directory contains all the Vuex stores, you should use the `$ varie make:store {StoreName}` to create these stores.

 #### The Views Directory

-This directory contains all the views for your application.
+This directory contains all the views and their components for your application.

 ## Inside App Directory

 #### The Components Directory

-Houses all your components.
+// TODO

 #### The Directives Directory

-Houses all your directives.
+// TODO

 #### The Filters Directory

-Houses all your filters.
+// TODO

+#### The Middleware Directory

+// TODO

 #### The Mixins Directory

-Houses all your mixins.
+// TODO

+#### The Models Directory

+// TODO

 #### The Providers Directory

 This directory should contain all your [service providers](/docs/{{version}}/service-providers) for your application.
 These providers bootstrap your application by binding them to the service container.

+#### The Rules Directory

+// TODO

+#### The Validators Directory

+// TODO